michalroots/michalroots.github.io/_pages/experience-design-consulting.md

 - **Year of Practice** - a year-long online habit-building course in cohorts.
 One habit per quarter.
 The course was designed to be a dependable, long-term rhythm for relational growth, and grow in iterations based on the individual experience of the the ups and downs.
 - **Habit Sprint** - two-month facilitated habit-building program, where each participant chooses one habit to focus on

 That's just the tip of the iceberg.
 I've been creating experiences of different shapes and sizes, online and offline, for years.
-Here's [an incomplete list](/tag/experiences).

 ## Words That Touched Me